Intron7/GPU_SingleCell_Setup/rapids-22.08/README.md

 pip install https://github.com/Intron7/rapids_singlecell/releases/download/v0.2.1/rapids_singlecell-0.2.1-py3-none-any.whl
 ```

-## Set Jupyter Lab
+## Set Up Jupyter Lab
 If you want to start jupter lab from this enviroment.
-You have to install it:
+You install it like this:
 ```
 pip install jupyterlab
 ```
-If you just want the Kernel to be accsesble from a different Jupyter Notebook server or Jupyter Hub just install the kernel
+If you just want a kernel to be accsesble from a different Jupyter Notebook server or Jupyter Hub install:
 ```
 ipython kernel install --user --name=rapids-22.08
 ```